What to expect on your Closing Disclosure

 Your rate can change even if it has been locked, too.

-Or, if your mortgage has a ‘float down option,’ you might pay an additional closing cost for the chance to lower your rate if current interest rates fall before closing.
+Or, if your mortgage has a “float down option,” you might pay an additional closing cost for the chance to lower your rate if current interest rates fall before closing.

 What happens when closing costs change?

 If your loan application has changed circumstances, you will likely receive a revised Loan Estimate and later, a revised Closing Disclosure.
 These changes will also trigger a new three-day waiting period before your closing date.

 A changed circumstance could be for a number of reasons.
 For example: